-It could mean stopping work entirely and travelling the country, or it might mean quitting a full time job to work part time and pursue something you love.
+Retirement can mean different things for different people.
+It could mean stopping work entirely and traveling the country.
+Or it might mean quitting a full-time job to work part time and pursue something you love.

 It’s also worth noting that some investments can be riskier or more volatile than others.